Vertex distortion of lattice knots: Lattice Torus Knots

 \section{Lattice Torus Knots}

-In \cite{ADAMS_2012} the authors illustrated a triplet of lattice knots but no stick length or verification of knot type was given.
-In this section, we will verify a tabulation to be that of a $(p,p+1)-$torus knot with similar geometry to that of \cite{ADAMS_2012}
+In \cite{ADAMS_2012} the authors illustrated a triplet of lattice knots showing minimal lattice stick number.
+However, no stick length nor vertification of knot type was given.
+In this section, we will tabulate a family of knots with similar geometry to that of \cite{ADAMS_2012}.
+In section \ref{section:torusverification} we prove that these knots are $(p,p+1)$-torus knots.

-For positive integers $p>2$, the tabulation of our $T_{p,p+1}$ knots are given in Figure \ref{fig:knotsequence}.
-Once verified as $(p,p+1)$-torus knots, these knots will be used to prove Theorem \ref{thm:Unbounded}.
+For positive integers $p>2$, the tabulation is given in Figure \ref{fig:knotsequence}.
+Once verified as $(p,p+1)$-torus knots, a subsequence of these knots will be used to prove Theorem \ref{thm:Unbounded}.
 The sequence of stick types has $6p$ terms and is periodic with period 6.
 There are $2p$ $x$-sticks, $2p$ $y$-sticks, and $2p$ $z$-sticks.